 It’s easy to get caught up in the role of caregiver when the need arises.
 After all, your parents have done so much for you throughout your lifetime, and when they reach a point in their lives when they need extra help, it’s natural to want to do everything you can for them.
 Yet, it’s crucial to remember that, for most older adults, maintaining independence is a key component in their desire to age at home.
 While you certainly have the best of intentions, the natural progression can be to go from caring for aging parents to doing everything for them.
 And often, this type of well-meaning caregiving can have a negative effect on a senior’s self-sufficiency and sense of freedom.

 As the caregiver for your parents, it’s important to promote senior independence and not take over.
-The Concord home care team at Hillendale Homecare knows that…
+Our Pleasant Hill in-home care team knows that…

 - Independence makes it possible for seniors to continue contributing to the world around them, and to feel good about the impact they’re making

 - Being self-reliant provides seniors with a sense of fulfillment and purpose, which is crucial during their later years

 - Accomplishing tasks independently promotes ongoing and continuing self-sufficiency—if they can complete one task, they can certainly handle another!

 - Senior independence helps to overcome discouragement and feelings of uselessness, even throughout illness, injury and the overall difficulties of aging